How Much Does a Business Website Cost in the UK?

 - Ask about what happens after launch.
 Any designer can build a website.
 The question is what happens in month 3, month 6, month 12.

-- Get three quotes and compare what's included — not just the build price, but the full picture: hosting, maintenance, support, content updates, and what happens when something goes wrong.
+- Get three quotes and compare what's included — not just the build price, but the full picture: hosting, maintenance, support, content updates, VAT, and what happens when something goes wrong.

 Your #1 Takeaway